proclaimforum/vscode-proclaimscript-language/README.md

 ## Known Issues

-* IF ELSE autocompletion competition with C/C++ makes writing IF ELSE blocks a little clunky
+* IF ELSE autocompletion competition with C/C++ LSP makes writing IF ELSE blocks a little clunky
 * autocomplete / folding of IF ELSE is case sensitive.

 ## Release Notes